Are Teacup Chihuahuas Smart or Dumb?

 Originally from Mexico, this little dog was introduced to the world by the Chinese.
-Weighing less than 2.5 pounds, it is one of the most miniature dog breeds.
+It weighs less than 2.5 pounds and is one of the most miniature dog breeds.
 Considered a pre-Columbian Indian sacred dog, this breed is extremely loyal and has an attachment to its owner.

 Chihuahuas are energetic and affectionate.
 Chihuahuas are often seen licking their owners’ faces and love to give affection, but they also love to receive it.
 Most Chihuahuas will bond with their owners and be wary of strangers and other animals.

-If your Chihuahua wants to get along with people and animals, you should socialize them from an early age and get many people to deal with them.
+If your Chihuahua wants to get along with people and animals, you should socialize with them early and get many people to deal with them.
 However, Chihuahuas seem to like other Chihuahuas, or they will tolerate them unless your Chihuahua has a mean personality.

 Consider keeping two Chihuahuas if you want to keep multiple pets.
 As you can imagine, Chihuahuas are so tiny and prone to injury that they can be injured falling off the couch or if you accidentally drop them.
 For this reason, Chihuahuas and small children aren’t a great combination.